datasciencecampus/transport-network-performance/CONTRIBUTING.md

 14. Now you should be able to run the check setup script, from terminal: `python3 src/utils/check-setup.py`
 15. If everything is working as expected, you should see some Java flavoured warnings about `--illegal-access` that you can ignore.
 But importantly look out for the message: `r5py has created the expected database files.`
+16. Run set-up pytests: `pytest --runsetup`.
-16. If you've made it this far, you've earned yourself a coffee.
+17. If you've made it this far, you've earned yourself a coffee.

 ### Pre-commit